WARNING: CONTAINS SPOILERS FOR TOWERS OF MIDNIGHT

 Crystal Sphere

 The vision changed.
 She saw an enormous sphere made of the finest crystal.
 It sparkled in the light of twenty-three enormous stars, shining down on it where it sat on a dark hilltop.
-There were cracks in it, and it was being held together by ropes.The sphere may represent world and time, or Creation.
-Possibly it is the Dark One’s prison.
+There were cracks in it, and it was being held together by ropes.The sphere represents world and time—Creation.

 There was Rand, walking up the hillside, holding a woodsman's axe.
 He reached the top and hefted the axe, then swung at the ropes one at a time, chopping them free.